jacobalmondXD/cross-skilling/README.md

 **Installing Node.js**

 First, check if you have node.js install already (there's a good chance you do).
 First open up a terminal window, or use the terminal in your chosen IDE.
-On a mac you can press Command+SPacebar and then type `terminal` to quickly and easily open an instance.
+On a mac you can press Command+Spacebar and then type `terminal` to quickly and easily open an instance.

 In terminal use the node version command to check if you have node install already: